demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 ### Authorization Code flow
-Some Cortex XSOAR-Microsoft integrations (e.g., Microsoft Graph Mail Single User) require authorization on behalf of a user (not admin consent).
+Some Cortex XSOAR/XSIAM Microsoft integrations (e.g., Microsoft Graph Mail Single User) require authorization on behalf of a user (not admin consent).
 For more information about this authorization flow, refer to the [authorization code flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow).

-To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:

-1. Make sure the needed permissions are granted for the app registration, e.g., for Microsoft Graph User: API/Permission name `Directory.AccessAsUser.All` of type `Delegated`.
+When configured using this flow, the integration operates under the user’s context, allowing actions based on the signed-in user’s permissions.
+This flow uses delegated permissions, which are defined in the Azure application configuration in the Azure Portal.
+The user who authenticates must have the same roles and permissions as those granted to the application.
+These permissions determine which actions the user can perform through XSOAR/XSIAM commands, according to their privileges within the organization or tenant.

+For this flow, the Tenant ID, Client ID, Client secret and Redirect URI are required for the integration.
+You can get those values from the Azure Portal under the application information.
+Follow these steps:

-2. In your app. click **Authentication** > **Platform configurations** > **Add a platform.** Choose **Web** and add [Redirect URI](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#add-a-redirect-uri).
+1. In your app, click **Authentication** > **Platform configurations** > **Add a platform.** Choose **Web** and add [Redirect URI](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#add-a-redirect-uri).
 The Redirect URI can direct any web application that you wish to receive responses from Azure AD.
 If you are not sure what to set, you can use `https://localhost`.
-3. Enter your client ID in the *ID* parameter field.
-4. Enter your client secret in the *Key* parameter field.
-5. Enter your tenant ID in the *Token* parameter field.
-6. Enter your redirect URI in the *Redirect URI* parameter field.
+2. Enter your redirect URI in the *Redirect URI* parameter field in the instance configuration in XSOAR/XSIAM.
+3. Go to "Overview" section.
+Copy the "Application (client) ID" and paste it under the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
+4. Copy the "Directory (tenant) ID" and paste it under the Token/Tenant ID parameter field in the instance configuration in XSOAR/XSIAM.
+5. In the application cofiguration go to "Certificates & secrets" and click on "New client secret", click on "Add" and copy the secret **value**.
+Paste it under the Client Secret parameter field in the instance configuration in XSOAR/XSIAM.
-7. Select the ***Use a self-deployed Azure Application*** checkbox in the integration instance configuration.
+6. Select the ***Use a self-deployed Azure Application*** checkbox in the integration instance configuration.
-8. Save the instance.
+7. Save the instance.
-9. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow the instructions:
+8. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow the instructions:
     >1.
 Click on the [login URL]() to sign in and grant Cortex XSOAR permissions for your Azure Service Management.
     You will be automatically redirected to a link with the following structure:
     ```REDIRECT_URI?code=AUTH_CODE&session_state=SESSION_STATE```